tad34s/Sperm-Parsing/README.md

-# Sperm-Parsing
+# Cell-Parsing
-Official implementation of **Sperm Parsing Net: Instance-Aware Part Segmentation of Human Sperm**
+Official implementation of **CP-Net: Instance-Aware Part Segmentation Network for Biological Cell Parsing**

-In this repository, we release the SP-Net code in Pytorch and the proposed Sperm Parsing Dataset
+In this repository, we release the CP-Net code in Pytorch and the proposed Sperm Parsing Dataset

 The dataset is in mmdetection-github/data/spermparsing

 This network is based on the framework of [mmdetection](https://github.com/open-mmlab/mmdetection)

-- SP-Net architecture:
+- CP-Net architecture:
 <p align="center"><img width="90%" src="mmdetection-github/data/SP-Net.jpg" /></p>

-- SP-Net output:
+- CP-Net output:
 <p align="center"><img width="90%" src="mmdetection-github/data/result.jpg" /></p>

 ## Installation